Your Complete Guide for How to Clean Your Exhaust Fans

 If only household maintenance was limited to sweeping and dusting.
 Unfortunately, responsible homeownership entails cleaning and maintaining a host of appliances and systems—even those that we scarcely think about from day to day.

 Take your home exhaust fans.
 Most of us mindlessly switch on our bathroom exhaust fan before starting a shower, and we turn on our kitchen fans while cooking before turning our attention back to the food on the stove.
+A properly functioning bathroom exhaust fan can significantly reduce indoor humidity levels.
+For instance, a 5-minute shower can release up to half a pint of water vapor, which an efficient exhaust fan can remove to prevent mold and mildew.
 If you rarely think about cleaning those fans, you are certainly not alone.

 Exhaust fan cleaning is nevertheless important, though.
 We’ll examine why in this article, and we’ll explain how you can go about it.